 1950 was the last year that Rosary graduated a ninth grade class due to the opening of Catholic Central High School (Bishop McGuinness).
 Enrollment fluctuated from 280-350 during the next 11 years.

 In 1954, the first lay teacher, Janice McGee, joined the Rosary faculty.
 In the mid-fifties, a cafeteria was added to the East End of the school.
 A classroom, office, school store, and teacher’s lounge were gradually added to the East End of the second floor.
-This space is currently used as a library.
+This space is currently used as a computer lab and a faculty workroom.

 Between 1966 and 1968 enrollment began to drop, but with the closing of St. Patrick’s School in 1969, many students transferred to Rosary.
 The school’s enrollment reflected 334 pupils.
 The first floor of the Meerschaert House was remodeled for the primary grades.